10 Best Things to do in Osaka, Japan

 In between tastings, she also taught us how to make takoyaki from scratch using her secret recipe, but with a bit of a twist.
 Typically, takoyaki is filled with octopus, but we got to make different versions that contained wagyu beef and cheese!
 It was so delicious.

 We had such an amazing time and would definitely do it again!
-It’s the perfect way to spend an evening in Osaka, and for $67 USD, you can’t go wrong.
+It’s the perfect way to spend an evening in Osaka!

-9. Explore Kyoto and Nara on a day trip
+9. Explore Kyoto and Nara in one day

 10. Explore the city by bike